Seems like the UK has very strict control over carrying knives in public places. And I’m OK with that.

-(A sickle is a one handed agricultural tool with a curved blade used in harvesting.)
+(A sickle is a one-handed agricultural tool used in harvesting with a curved blade.)

-Similar to the kusiar-gama but the sickle replaced by a Hooked-knife
+Similar to the kusari-gama but the sickle replaced by a Hooked-knife

 A length of rope, wire or chain fastened at each end to a hard weight or a hand grip.

 Hand or Foot-claws

 A band of metal wrapped around the hand or strapped to the foot with several protruding sharp spikes.